 Does biotin cause acne?
 It’s not that biotin causes acne, but a deficiency in vitamin B5 will.

 What are good natural sources of biotin?
-The best natural sources of biotin include organ meats, whole grains and cereals, almonds, cauliflower, egg yolk, peanuts, nut butters, bananas, mushrooms, pecans, soybeans, and walnuts.
+The best natural sources of biotin include organ meats, whole grains and cereals, almonds, cauliflower, egg yolk, peanuts, nut butter, bananas, mushrooms, pecans, soybeans, and walnuts.

 Raw or minimally-processed versions of these foods contain more active biotin since cooking, and other food processing techniques tend to make biotin inactive.